stacks-network/docs/src/pages/write-smart-contracts/counter-tutorial.md

    Next, a [`var-set`](/references/language-functions#var-set) is used to set a new value for the `counter` variable.
 The new value is constructed using the [`+`](/references/language-functions#-add) (add) statement.
 This statement takes a number of integers and returns the result.
 Along with add, Clarity provides statements to subtract, multiply, and divide integers.
 Find more details in the [Clarity language reference](/references/language-functions).

 5. Next, implement a new public function `decrement` to subtract `1` from the `counter` variable.
-You should have all knowledge needed to succeed at this!
+You should have all knowledge needed to succeed at this

    Here is the final contract: